TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 #### delayed

 0 or 1.
 Whether this should go to the "delayed connect" list.
 Kind of irrelevant now, see ```retries```

+#### chance

+0-100 (default 100).
+Whenever the other criteria all match, roll the dice whether we should actually connect.
+Number is the probability in percent of actually connecting.

+#### dailyChance

+0-100 (default 100).
+Whenever the other criteria all match, roll the dice for each day whether on that day we should connect.
+This random chance is controlled with the current date as seed.

 #### watchers